Text by Miguel Isaza

 LINE’s banner is that of delicacy and attention to sound as an artistic element, leaving aside complicated forms to delve into the depth of detail of frequencies, pulses, sonic matter, the listening space and the shapes of the silence.
 From pieces based on installations with looped machines to tiny samples of microsounds, field recordings or sub-basses that touch silence, LINE captures an encounter with a sonority in its purest and conceptually deepest states.

-Artists of all kinds have passed through this fascinating house, with a varied expression of visions and conceptions of sound that range from the eclectic electronic refinement of an Asmus Tietchens to the delicate explorations of Bernhard Günter, passing through the incomparable loops of William Basinski, the mesmerizing installations of Nicolas Bernier or the deep atmospheres of France Jobin.
+Artists of all kinds have passed through this fascinating house, with a varied expression of visions and conceptions of sound that range from the eclectic electronic refinement of an Asmus Tietchens to the delicate explorations of Bernhard Günter, passing through the incomparable loops of William Basinski, the mesmerising installations of Nicolas Bernier or the deep atmospheres of France Jobin.

 Among LINE’s catalogue, there are true jewels of experimental contemporary music and sound art, such as the legendary Series by Richard Chartier, the compilation Between Two Points, the tribute/non-tribute to John Cage by Lawrence English, and the special Forms of Paper by Steve Roden, considered one of the essential works of the so-called lowercase movement, characterized by music played at low sound levels and lacking in prominence pretensions, a sonic philosophy close to that many of the label’s releases.